GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### RP Get RPT

-The method `GetRPT` is called in order to obtain the RPT (Requesting Party Token)
+The method `GetRPT` is called in order to obtain the RPT (Requesting Party Token).

 **Parameters:**

 - OxdId: oxd ID from client registration
-- ticket: Client Access Ticket generated by uma_rs_check_access method
+- ticket: Client Access Ticket generated by CheckAccess method
-- ClaimToken:(Optional)
+- ClaimToken: (Optional) A package of claims provided by the client to the authorization server through claims pushing
-- ClaimTokenFormat:(Optional)
+- ClaimTokenFormat: (Optional) A string containing directly pushed claim information in the indicated format.
+Must be base64url encoded unless otherwise specified.
 - pct: (Optional) Persisted Claims Token
 - rpt: (Optional) Requesting Party Token
-- scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- state:(Optional) state that is returned from GetClaimsGatheringUrl method.
+- state: (Optional) state that is returned from GetClaimsGatheringUrl method
-- ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used).
+- ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**